mstksg/advent-of-code-2018/reflections.md

 [d02g]: https://github.com/mstksg/advent-of-code-2018/blob/master/src/AOC2018/Challenge/Day02.hs
 [d02h]: https://mstksg.github.io/advent-of-code-2018/src/AOC2018.Challenge.Day02.html

-Day 2 part 1 works out nicely in a functional paradigm because it's just a couple of frequency tables.
+Day 2 part 1 works out nicely in a functional paradigm because it can be seen as just building a couple of frequency tables.

 I often use this function to generate a frequency table of values in a list: